 Legend has it that the Charles Bridge has stood for so long because egg yolks were mixed in with the mortar.
-But looking at the bridge on any day of the year, regardless of rain, sleet or snow, one could argue the bridge is held together with tourists bear hugging each other from one end to the other.
+But looking at the bridge on any day of the year, regardless of rain, sleet or snow, one could argue the bridge is held together with tourists bear-hugging each other from one end to the other.

 Prague Tourist Traps to Avoid

-For Czechs beer is not a beverage to consume for the alcohol, it is a mandatory compliment to traditionally greasy and hearty Czech meals.
-Grandmothers will have a beer with their lunch, men will have a beer with their goulash and dumplings breakfast.
-Beer is a staple and that is why compared to everywhere else in the EU it is cheap as bread – the government risks its reign by increasing the beer tax.
+For Czechs beer is not a beverage to consume for the alcohol, it is a mandatory complement to the traditionally greasy and hearty Czech meals.
+Grandmothers will have a beer with their lunch and men will have a beer with their goulash and dumplings breakfast.
+Beer is a staple and that is why compared to everywhere else in the E.U. it is cheap as bread – the government risks its reign by increasing the beer tax.

 Get your Lonely Planet Pocket Guide of Prague

-The man behind the counter responds by pulling out a shiny green and gold can.
+The man behind the counter pulls out a shiny green and gold can.
 He cracks it open and the sale is done.
 You just bought a can of beer for more than twice the amount locals pay.
 You fell into a tourist trap.

-Want to avoid the Tourist Traps of Prague?
+- Want to avoid the Tourist Traps of Prague?
 Get the Prague Tourist Trap app

-Those trying to pick up even a few phrases quickly come to understand why it is refereed to as the Rolls-Royce of languages.
-Not only are there phonic sounds that exists no where else – the tongue slapping sound of ?, but even the word for beer changes depending how many beers are involved (1 pivo, 2 piva, 5 piv).
+Those trying to pick up even a few phrases quickly come to understand why it is referred to as the Rolls-Royce of languages.
+Not only are there phonic sounds that exist nowhere else – the tongue slapping sound of ?, but even the word for beer changes depending how many beers are involved (1 pivo, 2 piva, 5 piv).

-Fortunately tourist traps in Prague are very small (an tourist trap app that tells you whether you are standing in one).
-Usually it is just a matter of walking 10 minutes in a random direction and you are in local territory.
+Fortunately, tourist traps in Prague are in a very small area.
+Usually, it is just a matter of walking 10 minutes in any random direction and you are in local territory.
 Pull out your wallet, you are trap free in the real Prague.